 [Recipe + Video] Habichuelas con Dulce (Sweet Cream of Beans)

-- 8 pieces cassava bread, (casabe), may be omitted
+- 8 pieces casabe (cassava bread), (casabe), may be omitted

 - 1 cup milk cookies, (see notes)

-- Spread butter on the cassava bread and toast in the oven until it turns golden brown.
+- Making casabe: Spread butter on the cassava bread and toast in the oven until it turns golden brown.

 - Serving: Serve the beans with the cassava on the side.
 Put cookies in the beans when you serve.